Pokémon Go Fest 2021 celebrates the fifth anniversary of Pokémon Go and is themed around music.

 If you purchase a ticket, you'll be able to add a new mythical Pokémon to your Pokédex and have the opportunity to catch either Pikachu Rock Star or Pikachu Pop Star.

-This page covers everything you need to know about Go Fest 2021, including the time and date, ticket price and an overview of the event itself.
+This page covers everything you need to know about Go Fest 2021, including the start time, ticket price and an overview of the event itself.

 On this page:

-Pokémon Go Fest 2021 date and time explained: When is Pokémon Go Fest?
+Pokémon Go Fest 2021 start time explained: When is Pokémon Go Fest?